srwi/FastLEDHub/README.md

 Change `NUM_LEDS`, `LED_TYPE` and `LIGHTSTRIP_PIN` according to your hardware configuration.
 You may notice that this is not different than setting up a regular FastLED sketch apart from using `FastLEDHub` instead of `FastLED`.

+*Note:* By default FastLEDHub will apply gamma correction to the brightness value.
+To disable this behavior call `FastLEDHub.initialize("Project Name", false)` instead.

 ### Adding a new animation

 Create a new animation file `Animations/ExampleAnimation.h`: